 Then you pray that someone actually reads it — and you hope they like what they see and share your masterpiece with others.

 But did you make your post Facebook Friendly?
+Let’s explore what we mean by Facebook Friendly and how to optimize your pages for sharing.

 Provide Share Buttons